-No dividends were paid during 2021.
+No dividends were paid during 2023.

-Decision about dividend for year 2021 is subject to approval by shareholders at the Annual General Meeting and has not been included as a liability in these financial statements.
+The decision about dividend for the year 2023 is subject to approval by the shareholders at the Annual General Meeting and has not been included as a liability in these financial statements.

-18. Borrowings
+19. Borrowings